My Secret Bully

 Lunch Box Bully

-Lunchrooms always seem to bring out the worst in bullies.
+Lunchrooms always seem to bring out the worst in classmates.
 Big Bob torments Max every single day by taking his lunch.
 His friends offer up all kinds of advice, from ignoring Big Bob to reaching out with kindness.
 Nothing seems to work.
 When Max learns that Big Bob hates lemons, he packs an entire lunch with lemon-flavored items.
-A clever story about outwitting a bully that contains bonus material to help guide parents.
+A clever story about outwitting mean kid that contains bonus material to help guide parents.

 Stand Tall, Molly Lou Melon

-Everyone has encountered a classic bully like Ronald Durkin.
-He preys on kids who are a little different and puts them to shame with his teasing and taunting.
+Everyone has encountered a kid like Ronald Durkin.
+He preys on others who are a little different and puts them to shame with his teasing and taunting.
 But when he targets Molly Lou Melon, the new girl in school, he is finally put in his place.
-This sprightly girl, who refuses to be defined by her undesirable traits (i.e. bug eyes, unusually short stature, and frog voice), shows all her classmates her true strength, spirit and wit in this relatable book about bullies.
+This sprightly girl, who refuses to be defined by her undesirable traits (i.e. bug eyes, unusually short stature, and frog voice), shows all her classmates her true strength, spirit and wit in this relatable book.

 Chrysanthemum